Screening $p$-Hackers: Dissemination Noise as Bait: Model and Asymptotically Optimal Screening Using Dissemination Noise

-That is to say, injecting the optimal level of noise is asymptotically optimal among all mechanisms for screening the two agent types, including mechanisms that involve a hold-out dataset, or take on more complex forms that we have not considered in our analysis.
+That is to say, dissemination noise is asymptotically optimal among all mechanisms for screening the two agent types, including mechanisms that take on more complex forms that we have not considered in our analysis.